Biruk-N/Amazon-clone/README.md

 ## Build Subtotal Component

-    > add the subtotal function by passing value from reducer
+    > add the price of products and show in subtotal component by passing value from reducer

     >